 Manchester Hot Glass is a glass blowing studio & gallery open daily to the public.
 We are located in the beautiful historic Depot section of Manchester, Vermont.
-Stop in and make your own paperweight, or call and book our popular Glassblowing 101 class!
+Stop in and shop our gallery, or call and book one of our popular Glassblowing classes!
 We offer a full line of beautiful hand blown glass & jewelry.
 Custom orders are our specialty, along with bridal party gifts & wedding registries.

 Other services include glass & crystal repair.

 We hope you make it off the beaten path of Manchester, Vermont to find us.

 about Andrew Weill – owner & artist, Manchester Hot Glass

 Weill grew up in New Jersey and started working with glass as a teenager.
 “Right from the start I learned a great lesson in humility.
 Glass is an amazing material – it can be hot and malleable and cold and delicate all at the same time.
 There is nothing like it.
 The surprises it can produce are equally as unique.
 Needless to say, it is a very humbling experience to watch as your work hits the floor, or cracks in the process of being made.”

 After receiving a BFA in glass from Franklin Pierce College, Weill entered the world of production art glass.
 He worked at several small studios around New England, and continued honing his skills in glass.
 In the summer of 1998, Weill accepted a position in a small shop in southern Sweden.
 While working and traveling for nearly a year in Europe, Weill found inspiration in many of the European glass houses.”What a feeling to stand in a glass shop who’s furnace has been roaring before America was even discovered.”